RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-use-the-minimal-data-entry-app.md

 - Locality – Start to type the country here and select the appropriate option from the drop down list.

-Note: In general we ask that you only record region.
-As most regions consist of multiple countries.
+_Note: In general we ask that you only record region._

 Region 1A